 - 1. Upcoming Workers Struggles - 2.
 Building Trade Union Unity and Solidarity - 3.
 Implementation of "No work no pay" for ASUU members is an Attack On Us All!! - 4.
 United We Stand Divided We Fall! - 5.
 Government of Nigeria's Commitment to Reducing Inequality Is Extremely Poor - 6.
 Them and Us What is the Best Approach to Trade Union Activity? - 7.
 Why are strikes important? - 8.
 How Should We Reform Trade Union to Defeat Neoliberalism? - 9.
 Lessons from Kaduna May 2021 - 10.
-NLC and TUC Need to Change Strategy lessons from the last decade - 11.
-"The shop floor only takes orders from the top at the national level" we have to change this to have democratic trade unions - 12.
-Reforming the trade unions How Do We Stop Corruption in the Labour Movement?
+Lessons of the ASUU Strike Not Enough For Victory - 11.
+NLC and TUC Need to Change Strategy lessons from the last decade - 12.
+"The shop floor only takes orders from the top at the national level" we have to change this to have democratic trade unions - 13.
+Reforming the trade unions How Do We Stop Corruption in the Labour Movement? - 14.
+Late Salary Payment an indicator of our strength - 15.
+We Can Defeat Tinubu with Active Strikes and More Democratic Trade Unions